silverstripeltd/silverstripe-forager/docs/en/12_v2_migration.md

 ### 5. Task Classes (SearchReindex, SearchClearIndex, SearchConfigure)

-- **Now use Symfony Console commands instead of BuildTask.**
+- **Now use the Symfony Console command version BuildTask.**
-- **Options are passed as command-line options, not HTTP request variables.**
+- **When using on the command line options are passed as options, not HTTP request variables.**
 	- E.g., use `--index=main` instead of `?index=main`.
+    - Note the HTTP style commands are still available in the browser `dev/tasks/SearchClearIndex?index=whatever`

 **How to update:**
 Update any custom scripts or documentation to use the new command-line options.